By Dr. Mercola

 - Heat milk in a small saucepan over low heat until warm.

-- Fill half a cup with the warm tea base, add half a cup of warmed milk and stir to continue.
+- Fill half a cup with the warm tea base, add half a cup of warmed milk and stir.
 Top off the drink with milk froth.

-Drink chai tea after a heavy meal to help support digestion, or have a homemade chai tea latte during the day as a healthy replacement for sugar-loaded sodas, energy drinks and/or fruit juices.33
+Drink chai tea after a heavy meal to help support digestion, or have a homemade chai tea latte during the day as a healthy replacement for sugar-loaded sodas, energy drinks and fruit juices.39

 How to Store Chai Tea

-In general, teas can become stale and lose its flavor the longer it sits on your cupboard or drawer.
-Consume tea within a few months of purchase in order to maximize its freshness and flavor profile.
-Here's a list of things to remember when buying tea:34
+In general, tea can lose its flavor the longer it sits on your cupboard or drawer.
+Consume tea within a few months of purchase to enjoy its freshness and flavor profile.
+Here's a list of things to remember when buying tea:40,41

-Store tea away from odorous foods: Tea can absorb odors from strong-smelling foods, such as coffee or spices.
-If you have flavored teas, separate them because these may impart their flavor into other teas.
+- Store tea away from odorous substances — Tea can absorb odors from strong-smelling foods42 or odorous substances in or near areas such as trash cans and spice cabinets.
+If you have flavored teas, separate them because they may impart their flavor into other teas.

-Tea’s shelf life depends on factors such as the best before date, preparation method and how it was stored.
-Unopened and packaged tea can last for around a year before the “best by” date stated on the package.
-Dry tea leaves can last for a long time, but as mentioned earlier, the longer the leaves are kept, the higher the possibility that the flavor will be lost.
+Unopened and packaged black tea may last for around a year, usually in an area with a temperature of 69.8 degrees F (21 degrees C).43 Dry tea leaves can last for a long time, but as mentioned earlier, the longer the leaves are kept, the higher the possibility that the flavor will be lost.44

 Side Effects of Chai Tea

-Moderate intake of chai tea is recommended because if caffeine is consumed in excess, it can trigger side effects such as anxiety and high blood pressure levels, and affect the quality of your sleep.36,37,38 Meanwhile, drinking chai tea must be very limited or avoided during pregnancy, because high amounts of caffeine can increase the risk for miscarriage and/or low birth weight.39,40
+Since chai tea does contain caffeine, it’s best to consume moderate amounts of it, as excessive caffeine consumption can trigger side effects such as anxiety and high blood pressure levels.
+It also can affect the quality of your sleep.46,47,48 Try to avoid drinking chai tea during pregnancy, too, or at least drink it in very limited amounts, because too much caffeine can increase the risk for miscarriage49 and low birth weight.50

 Take Your Health to New Heights With Chai Tea